dmbarbour/glas/docs/GlasNamespaces.md

 This document proposes a simple namespace model to support these goals, based primarily on prefix-oriented translations of names.
 I assume definitions are expressed using an [abstract assembly](AbstractAssembly.md), but we could substitute any representation that lets us precisely recognize and rewrite names.
 Abstract assembly can also capture future translations into a 'localization', which is valuable in context of 'eval'.

 Some important features of this namespace model include monotonicity, idempotence, and the ability to compose translations into a single pass.
 I'm still contemplating built-in support for lazy loading and macros versus pushing those features to the compilation model.

-There are some potential errors
+*Note:* I'm uncertain whether I'll use the full namespace type.
+The important take-aways seem to be support for composable prefix-based translations, restricting names a little (for prefix uniqueness, private names, invalid names), and the opportunity to capture translations via localizations.

 ## Proposed Model